cosmcbun/Explainable-Ai-Comps-2024/Website/XAI-Carleton-Comps-2024/docs/Shapley Values/The EU's right to explainability.md

 #### (Disclaimer: none on this team are certified lawyers.
 This is an exploration of Shapley as a concept and is not legal advice)

 ## Introduction
-In section 9.5 of his textbook *Interpretable Machine Learning*, Christoph Molnar postulates that Shapley Values may currently be the only valid legal defense when explaining a machine learning model:
+In section 9.5 of his textbook *Interpretable Machine Learning*, Christoph Molnar speculates that Shapley Values may currently be the only valid legal defense when explaining a machine learning model:
 > In situations where the law requires explainability – like EU’s “right to explanations” – the Shapley value might be the only legally compliant method, because it is based on a solid theory and distributes the effects fairly.
 I am not a lawyer, so this reflects only my intuition about the requirements. [(Molnar 2023)](https://christophm.github.io/interpretable-ml-book/shapley.html)

 This may well be true, as Shapley's method is the only technique supported by proof-based math, <!--  !Reference the math backing page -->